apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   a1.channels.c1.encryption.keyProvider.keyStorePasswordFile = /path/to/my.keystore.password
   a1.channels.c1.encryption.keyProvider.keys = key-0 key-1

-The same scenerio as above, however key-0 has it's own password:
+The same scenerio as above, however key-0 has its own password:

 .. code-block:: properties